Finding a Job: How a Recruiter Can Kickstart Your Job Search

 A professional recruiter can help you identify and build up the skills you might need for the roles you’re pursuing.
 To help them build their skill set and stay competitive, Robert Half offers job candidates access to a personalized learning experience with over 70,000 training options across all languages in a variety of formats, including videos, audio books, online courses and more.
 That’s not a benefit you’d want to shrug off.

 Finding a job might be your immediate goal, but adding to your expertise could enhance the trajectory of your career path and increase your salary potential.

 Read any respected book or blog on finding a job, and you’ll find a discussion about the importance of preparing for the phone vetting and interviews.
 That includes researching the company where you’re interviewing, identifying career highlights and skills to mention, preparing for tough questions, even deciding how formal or informal to dress (important even in a video interview).

 A job recruiter can offer guidance on all that.
 As the one who’s submitted your application or discussed your candidacy with the employer, the recruiter will have insight into how the company operates, its workplace culture and hiring process.
-If you want to rehearse some awkward questions, the recruiter can offer some coaching.
+If you want to rehearse some awkward questions — such as responding to a question about your on-the-job weaknesses — the recruiter can offer some coaching.
 By the time you interview, you’ll be able to speak confidently about how you can help the employer be successful and why you’re the best person for the position.

 10. Helps you thrive